Tetragonula carbonaria: Growth

 A study performed by Tim Heard in 1988 observed the propagation of hives in T. carbonaria.
 He successfully transferred colonies to boxes, and then once the available space was occupied, he would split the box by prying apart the two halves of the box.
 He recorded that colony weight increased much more in spring and summer compared to autumn and winter.
 After about 17 months, the final weight was established.
 The rate at which colony weight increases is dependent on the availability of nectar and pollen, not age (however, it usually takes 12 to 18 months for a hive to be ready to be propagated).
 A heavy hive suggests filled storage pots and a large population of workers and brood, meaning the hive is ready to be split.

 Behaviour

 Division of labour

 Division of labour exists among the workers.
-The young bees perform tasks within the nests, such as brood care.
-As they mature, they become foragers and their tasks are performed outside of the nest.
+There is a progression from safer to riskier jobs as the bees mature.
+The young bees perform tasks within the nests, such as cleaning and brood care.
+As they mature, they move on to jobs involving building nest structures, like pollen and honey pots, while the oldest bees become foragers and their tasks are performed outside of the nest.